Hyle-org/devhub-hyle/docs/developers/general-doc/data-availability.md

 # Data Availability

-Hylé will provide self-sufficient permissionless data availability, but not necessarily data retrievability.
+Hylé provides self-sufficient permissionless data availability, but not necessarily data retrievability.

 ## How Hylé avoids the data availability problem